Australian Gas Markets

 The reform package comprises four priority areas and 15 reform measures.
 The four priority areas are gas supply, market operation, gas transportation and market transparency.

-The Energy Council has established a dedicated Gas Market Reform Group to lead the implementation of gas market reforms.
+The Council has established a dedicated Gas Market Reform Group to lead the implementation of gas market reforms.